EvolvedHQ/cookiecutter-cpp-clion/README.md

 $ pip install cookiecutter
 ```

-After the kata project is created, you'll need to generate a build
+After the project is created, you'll open it in CLion.
+All going well, you should have a project that you can compile, link and run from inside the IDE.
-using [CMake](https://cmake.org/), and then of course compile, link
-and execute the kata.
-This is all going to take a fairly complete C++
-development toolchain, and you'll need to figure out how to get this
-configured for your platform, if you don't already have one.

-The minimum requirements for building this are basically a modern C++
-compiler (C++17) and standard library.
-If you need to add
-dependencies, you will have to modify the CMakeLists.txt file.

 ## Generating your project